 Japanese withholding tax and tax return for foreign directors of foreign-affiliated companies.

-In the first case, Mr. A, employed by the foreign company A, comes to Japan on a short business trip.
+We have checked the three cases so far, In the first case, Mr. A, employed by the foreign company A, comes to Japan on a short business trip.

-In the second case, Mr. A, employed by the foreign company A, works on a short-term business trip to a branch in Japan,
+In the second case, Mr. A, employed by the foreign company A, works on a short-term business trip to a branch in Japan.

 In the third case, Mr. A, employed by the foreign company A, is dispatched to the subsidiary in Japan as its employee.